marklogic-community/hands-on-data-modeling/unit-03/README.md

 # Don't Leave Data As-Is - Envelope Pattern

-In this unit we want to apply the the envelope pattern to the documents we denormalized in unit-01.
+In this unit we want to use CORB again to apply the the envelope pattern to the documents we denormalized in unit-02.
+We also want to standardize the field name and value for the employee's job effective data and include this new element along with the URI for the employee's associated image within our envelope.
+We will do this in 2 passes.

+Our first pass with CORB uses the 03-a-\* modules.
+These will denormalize the employee tables and place them within an envelope.

+Our second pass with CORB uses the 03-b-\* modules.
+These will update the envelope with 2 new elements, sibling to the source document, which contain a standardized effective-date for the employee as well as the employees image-uri.

 ## Update Lesson Modules